Back to Blog

 Solving the Smart Switch Challenge

-When the Powder Watts team came to Grid Connect, they had created a smart rooftop sensor and the AI to monitor heat cables.
-What they were missing was a way to power the cables on and off the cables based on data from the rooftop smart sensor and AI.
+When Powder Watts approached Grid Connect, they had already developed a rooftop sensor and AI software to monitor snow and roof conditions.
+What they lacked was the ability to act on that data—to automatically power heat cables on or off based on sensor input and predictive analysis.

 “Nobody made a long-range high-amp smart switch capable of monitoring energy,” says Clardy.
 “We didn’t want to run our system on W-iFi, so Grid Connect incorporated our long-range protocol leading to outstanding performance.”